 LAPD has prepared the attached Hate Crime/Incident Guidelines for your review.
 Additionally, Port Police has established LAPP Form No. 4/2-03.77 for your use while responding to Hate Crime or Hate Incident calls for service.

 OFFICER RESPONSIBILITY:

-Review and become familiar with changes to Port Police Policy Manual § 338 in accordance with Policy Manual § 106 including acknowledgment of policy changes within our LEXIPOL system.
-Review attached resources and acknowledge this Training Bulletin within our LEFTA system.
+Review and become familiar with changes to Policy Manual § 338 in accordance with Policy Manual § 106 including acknowledgement of policy changes in LEXIPOL system.
+Review attached resources and acknowledge this Training Bulletin in LEFTA system.